 - Charge a small management fee

-- Require familiarity with stock trading to buy and sell
+- Require familiarity with ETF investing to buy and sell

-Investors buy shares in the fund through a stockbroker, whether in-person or online.
-ETFs do charge fees, although these tend to be lower than fees charged by gold mutual funds.
+Investors buy shares in the fund through a brokerage, whether in-person or online.
+ETFs charge fees, but they tend to be lower than fees charged by gold mutual funds.
 They may also be lower than what it costs to insure and store gold in a facility like a safety deposit box.
 On average, ETFs charge annual fees of 0.59% of assets invested ($59 per $10,000 invested), according to ETF.com.